skip to main content

 Protect your internet connection

 It’s easy to take Wi-Fi safety for granted.
-Every coffee shop and fast food restaurant has its own public Wi-Fi, and we can see the names of our neighbors’ home networks just by pulling out our phone.
+Almost every coffee shop and fast food restaurant offers its own public Wi-Fi, and we can see the names of our neighbors’ home networks just by pulling out our phone.

 These days, a vulnerable home network may not exactly be a jackpot for hackers, but it is low-hanging fruit for freeloaders.
 Using proper network security is a good habit to get into and a good way to get the most out of your internet plan.